BluestYellow/-mql4-Custom-Indicators/README.md

 - **Dragon Trend Indicator.mq4**: An indicator that identifies market trends using a robust approach based on the Dragon method.
 - **MA Distance Finder.mq4**: A tool to calculate the distance between the current price and the selected moving average, providing valuable info for risk management.
 - **Simple 3MA Visualization.mq4**: Simple visualization of three moving averages to identify crossovers and key reversal points.
+- **ProjectX.mq4**: An innovative indicator that identifies market trends by analyzing the relative positions of moving averages calculated from high, low, and close prices.
+It displays the current trend direction directly on the chart and provides a control panel for enhanced visualization.
 - **Utils.mqh**: Utility function library that helps in the development and simplifies the creation of new indicators.

 ## 🚀 How to Use